cortoproject/corto/runtime/README.md

 The `c` directory contains generated code from the corto builtin types that make it easier to work with them.
-Because this generated code is quite big, it is stored in a separate package, so your application can choose for itself whether to make use of it or not.
+Because this generated code is quite big, it is stored in a separate package, so each application can decide for itself whether to make use of the generated code or not.

 ## Files
 An overview of the files, and what they do: